tpoisot/ms_abc_networks/ms/ms.md

     file: ../figures/interaction-params.pdf
     wide: true
   - id: zscores
     caption: Z-score of *average* distances for the top 1% of best-matching simulations.
-Herbivory and pollination networks are better predicted by this model, while z-scores for seed dispersal, prasitism, and bacteriophagy, are centered around 0.
+Herbivory and pollination networks are better predicted by this model, while z-scores for seed dispersal, parasitism, and bacteriophagy, are centred around 0.
 The differences in z-scores may arise for the fact that macro-evolutionary processes have left stronger fingerprint on the extant structure of some types of interactions (*e.g.* herbivory and pollination).
     short: Predictive power of the model across different types of networks.
     file: ../figures/z-scores.pdf
     wide: true